-Deterministic Networking is an attempt to emulate the properties of a serial link over a switched fabric, by providing a bounded latency and eliminating congestion loss, even when co-existing with best-effort traffic.
+Deterministic Networking is an attempt to emulate the properties of a serial link over a switched fabric, by providing a bounded latency and eliminating congestion loss, even when co-existing with besteffort traffic.
 It is getting traction in various industries including professional A/V, manufacturing, online gaming, and smartgrid automation, enabling cost and performance optimizations (e.g., vs. loads of P2P cables).

 Bringing determinism in a packet network means eliminating the statistical effects of multiplexing that result in probabilistic jitter and loss.
-This can be approached with a tight control of the physical resources to maintain the amount of traffic within a budgetted volume of data per unit of time that fits the physical capabilities of the underlying network, and the use of time-shared resources (bandwidth and buffers) per circuit, and/or by shaping and/or scheduling the packets at every hop.
+This can be approached with a tight control of the physical resources to maintain the amount of traffic within a budgeted volume of data per unit of time that fits the physical capabilities of the underlying network, and the use of time-shared resources (bandwidth and buffers) per circuit, and/or by shaping and/or scheduling the packets at every hop.

 This innovation was initially introduced on wired networks, with IEEE 802.1 Time Sensitive networking (TSN) - for Ethernet LANs - and IETF DetNet.
-But the wired and the wireless media are fundamentally different at the physical level and in the possible abstractions that can be built for IP [IPOWIRELESS].
-Wireless networks operate on a shared medium where uncontrolled interference, including the self-induced multipath fading, cause random transmission losses and add new dimensions to the statistical effects that affect reachability and packet delivery.
+But the wired and the wireless media are fundamentally different at the physical level and in the possible abstractions that can be built for IPv6 [IPOWIRELESS].
+Nevertheless, deterministic capabilities are required in a number of wireless use cases as well [RAW-USE-CASES].
+With new scheduled radios such as TSCH and OFDMA [RAW-TECHNOS] being developed to provide determinism over wireless links at the lower layers, providing DetNet capabilities is now becoming possible.